solliancenet/microsoft-mysql-developer-guide/09_Troubleshooting/09_00_Troubleshooting.md

 ### Unsupported MySQL features

-Operating in a PaaS environment means that certain features that function on-premises are incompatible with cloud MySQL instances.
+Operating in a cloud environment means that certain features that function on-premises are incompatible with Azure Database for MySQL instances.
 While Flexible Server has better feature parity with on-premises MySQL than Single Server, it is important to be aware of any limitations.

-- PaaS MySQL does not support the MySQL `SUPER` privilege and the `DBA` role.
+- Azure Database for MySQL does not support the MySQL `SUPER` privilege and the `DBA` role.
 This may affect how some applications operate.
   - [Error 1419](https://dev.mysql.com/doc/mysql-errors/8.0/en/server-error-reference.html#error_er_binlog_create_routine_need_super): By default, MySQL instances with binary logging enabled for replication require function creators to have the `SUPER` privilege to avoid privilege escalation attacks.
     - **Resolution**: Azure suggest setting the `log_bin_trust_function_creators` parameter to `1`, as Azure insulates against threats that exploit the binary log.
   - [Error 1227](https://dev.mysql.com/doc/mysql-errors/8.0/en/server-error-reference.html#error_er_specific_access_denied_error): This error occurs when creating stored procedures or views with `DEFINER` statements.